 As a leaseholder, you normally own and are responsible for everything within the four walls of your property.

 As your landlord, we own the overall building and the land it stands on, and we are responsible for the maintenance and repair of the structure and exterior of the building – including pipes and drains that also serve other properties.
+Find out more about our service charges.

 Your lease agreement sets out your rights and obligations in full.
 It’s important to familiarise yourself with the terms of your lease as there may be restrictions on what you can do with your flat.